ThePhobosDeimosSuite/laboratoire-0_log430/docs/RAPPORT.md

 I still think having types is handy sometimes, of instance it can be useful when dealing with data coming from the ORM.

 ### Terminal-kit
-I've never used this library before, but from what i've seen on the readme page it seems to be a very versatile tool.
-Simple tasks like asking the user for input can aslo be done very easily.
+I've never used this library before, but from what I've seen on the readme page it seems to be a very versatile tool.
+Simple tasks like asking the user for input can also be done very easily.

 ### Prisma
 I've never worked with this library before, but there seems to be a huge amount of documentation online.
-I'm also somewhat unfamiliar with ORMs so i just asked *ChatGPT* for the best library for this paticular project.
+I'm also somewhat unfamiliar with ORMs so i just asked *ChatGPT* for the best library for this particular project.

 ### Jest
-This is what i've always used.
+This is what I've always used.
 It was my first time setting up the environment for Jest and I had a hard time making it work with *ESM* and *Typescript*.